tridactyl/tridactyl/src/static/newtab.md

 -   You can view your current configuration with `:viewconfig`.

 -   **Tridactyl retreat** 👀: 4 of the core Tridactyl developers are meeting up in the real world to work on Tridactyl from 24th May - 1st June in the Peak District, UK in late May.
 [Donate using this link](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=7JQHV4N2YZCTY) if you'd like to contribute to our travel, accommodation and subsistence costs, which we estimate will be about £2,000.
-We have so far raised £300, so thanks to all of you who have donated.
+As of May 22nd, we have so far raised ~£680, so thanks to all of you who have donated.
 If you have any suggestions for things we should especially focus on, please comment on [this issue](https://github.com/tridactyl/tridactyl/issues/1379).

 -   If Tridactyl breaks a website or is broken by a website, trying the steps in the [troubleshooting guide](https://github.com/tridactyl/tridactyl/blob/master/doc/troubleshooting.md) might help.